 Anchore Enterprise Notifications

-- An information packet generated by an Anchore Engine or Anchore Enterprise service to indicate some activity
+- An information packet generated by Anchore Enterprise service to indicate some activity.

 - Endpoint Configuration

-Anchore Enterprise includes Notifications service to alert external endpoints about Anchore Engine activity.
-Services that make up Anchore Engine and Anchore Enterprise generate events to record significant activity such as an update in the policy evaluation result or vulnerabilities for a tag, or an error analyzing an image.
+Anchore Enterprise includes Notifications service to alert external endpoints about the system’s activity.
+Services that make up Anchore Enterprise generate events to record significant activity, such as an update, in the policy evaluation result or vulnerabilities for a tag, or an error analyzing an image.
 This service provides a mechanism to selectively notify events of interest to supported external endpoints.
-The actual notification itself depends on the endpoint - formatted message to Slack, email and MS Teams endpoints, tickets in GitHub and Jira endpoints and json payload to webhook endpoint
+The actual notification itself depends on the endpoint - formatted message to Slack, email and MS Teams endpoints, tickets in GitHub and Jira endpoints, and JSON payload to webhook endpoint.